 The Double Dawgs program was created to give ambitious and motivated students a competitive advantage in today’s knowledge economy.
 By earning both a bachelor’s degree and a master’s degree in five years or less, students can save time and money while positioning themselves for success after graduation.
-SPIA offers seven different Double Dawgs programs.
+SPIA offers one Double Dawgs program with the AB in Criminal Justice.
 For more general information about the Double Dawgs program, click here

 How to Apply